 “If your actions inspire others to dream more, do more, and become more, YOU are a leader” - John Adams.
 With that definition, what nurse isn’t a leader?
 Let’s explore the path of nurse leadership through some key questions that often arise when you start asking yourself ‘what’s next?’

 A desire to drive change, explore a different side of nursing, take on a challenge, a need to impart your knowledge, wish to advocate through leadership, or perhaps it’s as simple as wanting more weekends off.

-There is no right or wrong reason for wanting to explore nursing leadership roles but many leaders share characteristics like hard-work, curiosity, ability to problem-solve, and appetite to learn that propels them through their career.
+There is no right or wrong reason for wanting to explore a nurse leadership role but many leaders share characteristics like hard work, curiosity, ability to problem-solve, and appetite to learn that propels them through their career.

 Sometimes, but not always.
 Leaders can be influential, foster change, and engage others but not necessarily have staff directly reporting to them.
 A ‘manager’ generally has some delegated authority that places them in a supervisory position.

 Absolutely!
 Great managers and leaders come in all shapes, sizes, and backgrounds, and just because a nurse is a great clinician doesn’t mean they will make a wonderful leader.
 However, there are times when a nursing background will come in handy.
 Nurses understand the work of nursing.